gabriel1997castro/mercado-livre/README.md

 ## :zap: About

-This is a simple project made with NextJs and it is simplified app with core functionalities of MELI.
+This is a simple project made with NextJs and it is a simplified app with core functionalities of MELI.

+The project was done in NextJs to allow the generation of the static page on the server-side to solve SEO issues.
+The requests to the MELI API are done on the server-side too and the main pages have meta tags to help on that too.

+Some static words used in the website like placeholders and others are using a function "translate", if I had access to a translation engine it could be easily changed.

 ### Functional description of the application